 Beans & Peas

 Legumes like peas, bush beans, and pole beans make great companion plants for cucumbers.
 They make excellent companions as the bean plants add much-needed nitrogen to the soil.
-Increasing nitrogen levels in the soil help the cucumber plants thrive.
+Increasing nitrogen levels in the soil helps the cucumber plants thrive.
 In addition, pole beans and green beans are great for trellising behind cucumbers.
 Allow the cucumbers to trail in front of the trellised peas or beans.

 Beans & peas produce best when planted in full sun.
-They require fertile well-draining soil with lots of compost added at the start of the season.
+They require fertile, well-draining soil with lots of compost added at the start of the season.

 Corn and cucumbers form a symbiotic relationship; Sweet corn makes a natural trellis for the cucumber vines to climb.
-In addition, the cucumber vines provide a living mulch along the base of the corn stalks keeping the soil moist and weeds at bay.
-Corn plants are heavy feeders and require rich fertile well-drained soil to produce.
-Plant cucumbers at the edges of the corn patch and allow them to trail and climb Be sure to choose smaller varieties of cucumbers to prevent toppling the corn stalks from heavy fruit.
+In addition, the cucumber vines provide a living mulch along the base of the corn stalks, keeping the soil moist and weeds at bay.
+Corn plants are heavy feeders and require rich, fertile, well-drained soil to produce.
+Plant cucumbers at the edges of the corn patch and allow them to trail and climb.
+Be sure to choose smaller varieties of cucumbers to prevent toppling the corn stalks from heavy fruit.

 Radishes may help deter cucumber beetles, acting as a trap crop for flea beetles.
-In addition, root vegetables like radish are well planted with cucumbers because their roots do not interfere with each other.
+In addition, root vegetables like radishes are well planted with cucumbers because their roots do not interfere with each other.

-See: How to grow nasturtiums.
+Helpful: How to grow nasturtiums

 See: How to Grow Sunflowers.